Speak Out for Animals

 Looking see what bills are pending and what their status is?
 Find out here.

 What's happened in 2013?

 See what's happened so far this session and what is being worked on in 2014.

 Do your legislators have pets?
 Visit www.statehousepets.com to find out.

 Shelter and Rescue Regulation

 We've testified for several years on bills that deal with the regulation of shelters and rescue groups.
 We have expressed our concern about the bills being broad and with some of the language.
-We will be preparing comments on draft regulations written by the Dept. of Agricultural Resources relating to the regulation of shelters and rescue organizations that are based on existing laws (not dependent on legislation passing).
-These detailed draft regulations, if advanced, will have a public hearing.
+We testified on these regulations proposed by the Dept. of Agricultural Resources.
+See also the Mass.
+Animal Coalition for more information.

 Are you concerned about animals in entertainment?
 Do you think that lions, tigers, bears, and elephants should be forced to perform tricks to entertain people?
 Some people think of animals in circuses as tradition - but they don't realize how much cruelty is behind this 'tradition'.
 Learn more about the circus on our website and in a new article,"The Cruelest Show on Earth".

 The MSPCA's Intruder Excluder can help you to figure out which wild animals are turning your house into their home and what you can do to humanely encourage them to move elsewhere.